 The GORUCKPlate Carrier purposely centers the entire load on your back and leaves the chest and abdomen open in this backpack-style vest.

-At first glance, the GORUCK Plate Carrier 2.0 entirely defeats the purpose of a weighted vest.
+At first glance, the GORUCK Plate Carrier 3.0 entirely defeats the purpose of a weighted vest.
 Weight vests intend to evenly distribute a load around your entire torso, preventing the weight from centering on your back.
-The GORUCKPlate Carrier purposely centers the entire load on your back and leaves the chest and abdomen open in this backpack-style vest.
+The GORUCK Plate Carrier purposely centers the entire load on your back and leaves the chest and abdomen open in this backpack-style vest.
 When you consider the activity of rucking and all of GORUCK’s other gear, this makes perfect sense.

 Rucking is simply walking with a weighted pack or weighted vest.
 A great way to get in your low-intensity cardio workouts, rucking is rooted in Special Forces training, but anyone can do it, with any weight and for any distance.
 GORUCK made this plate carrier specifically for rucking, with features that keep the weight secure and close to your back to promote good posture.
 This is the ultimate weighted vest for anyone who just can’t stand closing up their chest and abdomen inside a vest.

-This weighted vest comes in three sizes-small, standard, and large—and you do have to buy the plates separately.
-This is pretty standard when it comes to weighted vests, and with the Plate Carrier 2.0 listed for under $100, it’s a pretty good bargain even when you factor in the cost of the plates.
+This weighted vest comes in two sizes—standard and long—and you do have to buy the plates separately.
+This is pretty standard when it comes to weighted vests, and with the Plate Carrier 3.0 listed at $115 (for the standard size), it’s a pretty good bargain even when you factor in the cost of the plates.

-I generally recommend GORUCK products based on their durability and versatility (I love the GoRuck Sandbags), and the GORUCK Plate Carrier 2.0 has my full recommendation based on those qualities.
+I generally recommend GORUCK products based on their durability and versatility (I love the GORUCK Sandbags), and the GORUCK Plate Carrier 3.0 has my full recommendation based on those qualities.

 Material1000D Cordura